jwnfld3/enterprise-identity-incident-investigation/incidents/incident-009-phishing-attack.md

 A phishing attack targeting employee credentials was identified after suspicious authentication activity was detected within Microsoft Entra ID sign-in logs.

 Investigation revealed that a user interacted with a malicious email containing a fraudulent login page designed to capture Microsoft 365 credentials.
+The phishing message impersonated a legitimate Microsoft security notification and directed the user to a fake authentication portal.

-The attacker attempted to use the compromised credentials to authenticate from an external IP address shortly after the phishing email was opened.
+Shortly after the user entered their credentials into the fraudulent login page, an authentication attempt was detected originating from an external IP address.
 Security monitoring systems flagged abnormal login behavior originating from a geographic region not previously associated with the affected user.

 Immediate containment actions were taken to prevent unauthorized access to enterprise resources.